Busry/fastFoodFast/README.md

     #Still on built
-    Am currently working on it and I hope to make it better .do ensure to chek it out when it is done
+    Am currently working on it and I hope to make it better .do ensure to chek it out when it is done!

 [![Coverage Status](https://coveralls.io/repos/github/Busry/api-endpoints1/badge.svg?branch=master)](https://coveralls.io/github/Busry/api-endpoints1?branch=master)